 We truncate this sum at $\varphi_\chi=10\Phi_\chi$, rounded up to the nearest integer.
 Due to computational limitations, we used Eq.~\eqref{eq:PNT} for $m_\chi<10^{17.5}$ GeV, and Eq.~\eqref{eq:PNT2} for $m_\chi\geq10^{17.5}$ GeV.
 With these equations, we find the values of $\sigma_{\chi N}$ or $\sigma_{c}$ for which $P_{ND}=0.1$ for each given $m_\chi$, and exclude all parameter space bounded by these values.

 The blue limits in Figure \ref{fig:Excls} describe the regions in which $m_\chi>10^6$ GeV and dark matter scattering with the indicated cross-section can be excluded at 90\% confidence level, $i.e.$ $P_{ND}\leq0.1$.
 We consider a spin-independent nucleon cross-section $\sigma_{\chi N}^{(SI)}$, a contact cross-section $\sigma_{c}$, and spin-dependent proton and neutron cross-sections $\sigma_{\chi p}^{(SD)}$ and $\sigma_{\chi n}^{(SD)}$ respectively.
-There are four primary factors that determine this exclusion's boundaries: \begin{enumerate} \item The lowest cross-sections that we exclude are limited by likelihood of leaving one track in the $\sim 5$ nm readout region of the mica slab.
-For smaller cross-sections, the expected number scattering events is small, and thus the likelihood of a detectable track being created is small as well.
-To some extent, this limit is already implied by extending the lower cross-section limit of Ref. \cite{SnowdenIfft:1995ke} to high masses, but we note that our reproduction of this bound validates our adaptation of the track etching model from Ref. \cite{SNOWDENIFFT1995247}.
+There are four primary factors that determine this exclusion's boundaries: \begin{enumerate} \item The lowest cross-sections that we exclude are limits taken directly from \cite{SnowdenIfft:1995ke}, which gives a 90\% confidence lower-bounds on dark matter scattering with all the major component nuclei of their mica sample.
+For cross-sections smaller than this, the expected number scattering events is small, and thus the likelihood of a detectable track being created is small as well.

 \item Most of the high cross-section limit is set by the maximum cross-section at which the dark matter still has enough energy to leave a track when scattering against an atom in the mica.
 At larger cross-sections, it will have lost too much energy from scattering in the overburden before reaching the mica (as described in Sec. \ref{sec:anmica}), to leave a detectable track.